evenstensberg/dotfiles/README.md

 # Dotfiles 🌍

 A collection of my various dotfiles.
-Most of the bash scripts I have is based on [this](https://github.com/paulirish/dotfiles) from [Paul Irish](https://twitter.com/paul_irish). ♥️

 ### Linking